 Full-size pinpointer device: the more comfortable grip

 The full-size pinpointer device makes more sense when hand comfort matters more than compact storage.
 A larger body is easier to grab, and that can be helpful if you wear gloves, work with cold hands, or just prefer a fuller grip.
-At a workbench, that can make the tool feel steadier when you move it between trays, containers, or a sorting mat.
+At a test bench, that can make the tool feel steadier when you move it between trays, containers, or a sorting mat.

 It also pairs well with a dedicated storage spot.
 If your setup already includes a holster, a pouch, a wall hook, or a fixed place inside a larger tool bag, the extra size is less of a problem.
 In a roomier bench setup, the larger body can feel orderly instead of clumsy because it has a place to go.